On the Effectiveness of Hybrid Pooling in Mixup-Based Graph Learning for Language Processing: Introduction

 \section{Introduction}

-Since the text, as well as the source code, can be represented as graph-structured data, graph neural networks (GNNs) have been recently applied for both natural language processing (NLP) \cite{wu2020comprehensive}, and programming language (PL) understanding \cite{dinella2020hoppity, wang2020detecting}, and achieved remarkable results, e.g., work \cite{allamanis2018learning} processes source code as syntax tree and data flow and then utilizes GNNs to learn such representations for downstream tasks.
-This hot trend makes GNN more and more important in the NLP field.
+Since texts, as well as source code, can be represented as graph-structured data~\cite{huang2019, allamanis2018survey}, \emph{graph neural network (GNN)}-based \emph{graph learning} has been increasingly applied for both \emph{natural language processing (NLP)} \cite{wu2020comprehensive}, and \emph{programming language (PL)} understanding~\cite{dinella2020hoppity, wang2020detecting}.
+The application of GNNs has achieved remarkable results, e.g., Allamanis et al.~\cite{allamanis2018learning} utilize GNNs to learn the syntax tree and data flow representations of source code, by which they manage to accomplish several software engineering tasks, such as code completion and defect detection.

-Typically, to train a GNN model with competitive performance, high-quality training data is necessary.
-However, preparing the labeled training data is not always easy due to the need for huge human effort with domain knowledge.
-Especially for the PL datasets, understanding code is the premise of labeling code.
-To alleviate the data labeling issue, data augmentation is one of the techniques that enhances the training data by adding diverse new data automatically generated from the original data during training.
-In which, Mixup \cite{zhang2018mixup} is one simple yet efficient data augmentation method that linearly mixes two data and their labels to create new cases.
-Although Mixup is initially proposed for image classification tasks, recent research demonstrates that it is also a good way to augment graph-structured data \cite{wang2021mixup}.

-However, different from other data types (e.g., image) where the influence factors of Mixup that could affect the performance of the trained model are widely studied \cite{zhang2021and,zhang2020does}, and multiple variants of Mixup are proposed \cite{verma2019manifold,summers2019improved,guo2019mixup,takahashi2018ricap,yun2019cutmix,kim2020puzzle,wu2020dual,mao2019virtual}.
-The analysis of Mixup for graph-structured data is still in an early stage.
-There might be various potential factors that could affect the training of GNNs when using Mixup.
-For instance, as an important component in GNNs, graph pooling transforms node representation into a graph representation used for downstream tasks.
-Moreover, generally, Mixup is applied to the transformed graph representation.
-This raises the question: \textit{how different graph pooling methods affect the effectiveness of Mixup?}